 Amar Bhide is currently Consultant in Obstetrics and feto-maternal Medicine at the St. George's Hospital in South London, UK.
 He is a lead clinician for the Day Assessment Unit and honorary Senior Lecturer at St. George's University of London, UK.
 His research interests are in placenta previa, prolonged pregnancy and pre-eclampsia.
 His clinical interests are in invasive prenatal diagnosis and therapy, high risk pregnancy and medical problems in pregnancy.
 He had his basic training in Obstetrics and Gynaecology in India, and his sub-speciality training in the United Kingdom.
 He has published 31 peer-reviewed articles and 17 book chapters.
 He has co-edited three books.

-For Amar Bhide's disclosure of interests click here
+For Sharon Cameron's ICMJE disclosure of interest form please click here [PDF].

 Special Interests: Classical and genetic epidemiology of pelvic floor disorders, pelvic floor imaging, overactive bladder, nocturia and obstetric anal sphincter injury.